 Academic: $2,795 (USD)

-- foundations in rodent surgery – microscopy, tools and optimization of surgical area
+- foundations in rodent microsurgery – microscopy, tools and optimization of surgical area

-- open and closed-chest surgical approach for accessing the left, or right, ventricle
+- open and closed-chest surgical approaches for accessing the left and right ventricles

 - survival procedures, including myocardial infarction and aortic banding models (others upon request)